softwaresaved/esrc-software-study/Src/ESRC.md

 | UKRI        |                        392 |
 | NC3Rs       |                         73 |

-The number of awards given by each council:
+The number of awards given by each council over the whole data period:

 <img src="ESRC_files/figure-gfm/NumberOfAwards_ByOrg-1.png" title="Number of awards across each UKRI councils from the available data." alt="Number of awards across each UKRI councils from the available data."  />